Keeping in Touch in Malaysia

 Internet cafés, restaurants and coffee shops do provide wireless internet access, but this is usually only in larger cities.

-Censorship in Malaysia is a growing issue, as many movies and websites have been blocked due to their subject matter contravening the Malaysia morality laws.
+Censorship in Malaysia is a growing issue, as many movies and websites have been blocked due to their subject matter contravening the Malaysian morality laws.
 Websites criticising the Malaysian Government have been blocked, as well as many file-sharing websites.
 News sites like the BBC and Al Jazeera have also been censored at times for their depiction of events in Malaysia.
 Expats should note that pornography of any kind is strictly banned in Malaysia.
-Day-to-day, the censorship laws shouldn’t have an effect on expats.

 Mobile phones in Malaysia